gvfonseca/my-projects/Portrait_Mode/README.md

 # Portrait Mode App

 ## Description
 An Android App that segments the foreground from the background.
+The app has 2 modes:
-Has 2 modes, green screen, where background objects are replaced by a green screen of the users choice, and portrait mode, where background objects are blurred.
+- Green screen: Background objects are replaced by a green screen of the users choice.
+- Portrait mode: Background objects are blurred.

 Algorithm developmed in Python and then ported to Java.